dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/docs/design/libraries/DllImportGenerator/Compatibility.md

 Using a custom marshaller (i.e. [`ICustomMarshaler`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.icustommarshaler)) with the `UnmanagedType.CustomMarshaler` value on `MarshalAsAttribute` is not supported.
 This also implies `MarshalAsAttribute` fields: [`MarshalTypeRef`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.marshaltyperef), [`MarshalType`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.marshaltype), and [`MarshalCookie`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.marshalcookie) are unsupported.

+### Array marshaller support

+Marshalling of arrays will not be supported when using [`UnmangedType.SafeArray`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.unmanagedtype).
+This implies that the following `MarshalAsAttribute` fields are unsupported: [`SafeArraySubType`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.safearraysubtype) and [`SafeArrayUserDefinedSubType`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.safearrayuserdefinedsubtype)

+Specifying array-specific marshalling members on the `MarshalAsAttribute` such as [`SizeConst`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.sizeconst), [`ArraySubType`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.arraysubtype), and [`SizeParamIndex`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshalasattribute.sizeparamindex) with non-array `UnmanagedType` types is unsupported.

+Only single-dimensional arrays are supported for source generated marshalling.

+In the source-generated marshalling, arrays will be allocated on the stack (instead of through [`AllocCoTaskMem`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.alloccotaskmem)) if they are passed by value or by read-only reference if they contain at most 256 bytes of data.
+The built-in system does not support this optimization for arrays.

 ## Verison 0

 This version is the built-in IL Stub generation system that is triggered whenever a method marked with `DllImport` is invoked.